vavrajan/TVTBIP/README.md

 saved in common folder to all scenarios [data/simulation](data/simulation).

-Having all the estimated ideological position at one place, we could continue with plotting the difference between Democrat and Republican senators, see [02_plots](code/simulation/02_plots.py).
+Having all the estimated ideological positions in one place, we continued with plotting the difference between Democrat and Republican Senators, see [02_plots](code/simulation/02_plots.py).
 We have also used R and ggplot2 to produce nicer plots with [03_plots](code/simulation/03_plots.R).